Patricia Cavazos, Ph.D.

 My specific research areas include:

-- Social media: Social media use is a popular activity, especially among young people.
-In my research, I study how social media posts can be used for behavioral insights.
+1. Technology and Social media: Use of technology is a popular activity.
+In my research, I study how social media posts and mobile applications can be used to understand and help emotional wellbeing.

-- Mental health epidemiology: My research addresses why and how certain risk behaviors cluster with psychiatric illnesses.
+3. Mental health epidemiology: My research addresses why and how certain risk behaviors cluster with psychiatric illnesses, especially among marginalized populations.

 Recent findings: